Friday, 30 September 2016

 Tuesday, 20 September 2016

 Sunday, 18 September 2016

 The X-Men series hails from a different time, when superhero movies were a rarity rather than the entire tent-pole landscape.
 The films have grown and adapted to the ubiquity of their genre, but their tone remains rooted in a sensibility that values something other than anodyne merchandising.
 Bryan Singer has steered enough successful instalments that the director gets to really knuckle down on his interests, which largely seems to be the domination and penetration of hard, gleaming bodies as well as the deification of pouting youths.

 X-Men: Apocalypse's story is scant, full of recycled character beats churning through remixed situations.
 The 1980s setting is little more than a visual affectation, an opportunity to put Olivia Munn in Chanel-ish metallic wools and Tye Sheridan in polo shirts and mall leathers.
-Mutants who made their bones in X-Men: First Class are still youthful, unblemished realisations of their comic book counterparts, ageless archetypes to be jammed into whichever era offers the greater pop impact.
+Mutants who made their bones in the 60s set X-Men: First Class are still youthful, unblemished realisations of their comic book counterparts, ageless archetypes to be jammed into whichever era offers the greater pop impact.

 Once again Michael Fassbender's Magneto has a reason to disconnect with humanity thrust upon him.
 Screenwriter Simon Kinberg acknowledges this routine development by having Mags scream at the sky, pleading with a God who doesn't answer.
 Why him?
 Is poor Erik Lehnsherr doomed to be a monster?
 This chaotic, cosmic idea of preordained events would seem to have textual purchase in Oscar Isaac's Egyptian ubermensch Apocalypse, unfortunately that character barely progresses beyond a credible target for teenage expulsions.